 CORE SKILLS: Pupils will have confident & accomplished skills in English & Maths as well as the ability to think creatively & critically.
+High expectations for all.

 OUR LEADERSHIP APPROACH

 As leaders create a happy and safe culture where all members of our school community can thrive.